History and Archaeology of Deir el-Bahari

 Deir el-Bahari

 It is made up of a bay in the cliffs on the west bank of the Nile River east of the Valley of the Kings.
-Its name (Arabic for “northern monastery”) refers to a monastery built there in the 7th century CE.
+Its name (Arabic for "northern monastery") refers to a Coptic Christian monastery built there in the seventh century CE.

 A Flight Over the Temple of Hatshepsut